adrianotelesc/local-config/README.md

 # Local Config

 Make changes to your app's default behavior and appearance by changing parameter values — just like Firebase Remote Config, but locally.
-It’s designed for developers who want flexibility during **development**, **testing**, and **staging** workflows where they can override parameter values, test feature flags, or simulate Remote Config behavior directly on your device.
+It’s designed for teams that need flexibility to override parameters, test feature flags, and simulate Remote Config behavior directly on their devices.

 ---